SNAPSHOT-India stocks, rupee, swaps, call at 10:00 a.m. IST

 RUPEE:

-The Indian rupee INR=IN weakened 0.32% versus the U.S. dollar, and quoted at 82.76 per dollar, on worries that U.S. interest rates were likely to remain high for longer.
+The Indian rupee INR=IN strengthened 0.21% versus the U.S. dollar, and quoted at 82.67 per dollar, as the dollar index pulled back after last week's rally.
 INR/

 GOVERNMENT BONDS: